Skip to contents

 Require(c("data.table (>=1.12.8)", "PredictiveEcology/quickPlot"))

 Require has been optimized for speed.
 While pak is fast, in many cases Require is faster.
-Below, in cases where all packages are already installed (i.e., a standard day-to-day work situation), Require is 3-40x faster.
+Below, in cases where all packages are already installed, Require is 10x-20x faster, so it can be left in code.

 ✔ Loading metadata database ... done